erew70/prodinfo-injection-tool/README.md

 **MAKE SURE YOU HAVE DOCKER AND PYTHON INSTALLED!
 PLACE THE PRODINFO YOU WANNA INJECT INTO TO "prodinfo.gen.bin" AND THE ONE USED AS A DONOR "prodinfo.donor.bin", THESE FILES MUST BE DECRYPTED!
 ATMOSPHERE MAKES AUTOMATIC PRODINFO BACKUPS AT "atmosphere/automatic_backups"!**

-Heres what works right now:
+Heres what injections work right now:

 | Amiibos | GameCards | Online |
 |:-------:|:---------:|:------:|